andrewcannan/infinite_realms/README.md

 </details>
 <br><br>

 6. Edit and Delete Links: Additional options available on product details page to shop owners or administrators.
-These links are located undernath the product name and allow for administrative actions to be performed on the product.
+These links are located underneath the product name and allow for administrative actions to be performed on the product.

 <details>
 <summary>Edit and Delete Links</summary>